Standard Poodle Lifespan

 The Standard Poodle has an average lifespan of 10-18 yrs.
 Larger breeds tend to have shorter lifespans, but proper care can help your Standard Poodle live to the upper end of this range.

-With a typical weight of 40-70 lbs and lifespan of 10-18 yrs, the Standard Poodle requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 40-70 lbs and lifespan of 10-18 yrs, the Standard Poodle benefits from care tailored to its physical and behavioral profile.
 Prospective Standard Poodle owners should know that this large non-sporting breed demands an informed approach to nutrition, exercise, and preventive health management.

 Factors Affecting Longevity